-Founded in 1908, The Congressional Club is a self-supporting nonprofit initially incorporated by Congress to be a non-partisan setting for wives of members of the House and Senate living in Washington, D.C.
+The Congressional Club Museum and Foundation is a self-supporting nonprofit initially incorporated by Congress to be a non-partisan setting for wives of members of the House and Senate living in Washington, D.C.
 Today, the Club continues its distinguished tradition of fostering friendships among the Nation’s leaders and their spouses while also serving as a museum and destination for social occasions.

-The Museum was donated in 1961 by Baron Langer Von Langendorf, best known for creating the White Shoulder perfume.
+The First Lady’s Museum was donated in 1961 by Baron Langer Von Langendorf, best known for creating the White Shoulder perfume.
 Miss Evyan of Evyan Perfumes created the 48 inch Lady like dolls originally known as the Evyan Collection of One hundred Years of Great Lady Fashions.
-The cabinets were handcrafted by Claude M. Huret and Mrs. Ann Lowe was the original dressmaker.
-Then on February 26, 1962 The Congressional Club Museum and Foundation was incorporated in the District of Columbia.
+On February 26, 1962 The Congressional Club Museum and Foundation was incorporated in the District of Columbia.
 Since the Museum’s original dedication, the designer of each First Lady’s Inaugural gown has donated to the collection.
-We are proud to showcase miniature replica designs by James Galanos, Harvey Berin, Carolina Herrera, Oscar de la Renta, Jason Wu and Hervé Pierre.
+The Congressional Club Museum and Foundation proudly showcases designs by James Galanos, Harvey Berin, Carolina Herrera, Oscar de la Renta, Jason Wu and Hervé Pierre.

 In addition to The First Lady’s Museum, the Congressional Club Doll Museum features the complete Madame Alexander doll collection and an international doll collection donated by diplomatic spouses of dolls from every country in traditional attire.

 The most recent addition to the International Doll Collection was a traditional Macedonian doll donated in February 2017 by Emilija Naumovska, spouse of the Macedonian Ambassador to the U.S. Vasko Naumovski.